Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/course-template.md

 1. List your lessons here
 1. Provide a link to each lesson
 1. Use an ordered list
-1. Should be ~13 planned lessons
+1. Should be ~13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)

 ### Projects and Readings

-- List all of the projects and readings (i.e. tutorials, contractor project, custom projects, books, etc)
+- Link to all of the projects and readings (i.e. tutorials, contractor project, custom projects, books, etc)
 - Use a list

 ## Evaluation